 Goal: Determine the life-history characteristics of sardines as well as fishing gear selectivity, then use these data to simulate population dynamics under seasonal and spatial closures.

-Significance: The results from this project will improve fisheries that are important for food security and are the mainstay of the fishing sector in Ghana.
+Significance: The results from this project will improve fisheries that are vital for food security and are the mainstay of the fishing sector in Ghana.

-Background: Over 2 million residents in Ghana rely on the fisheries sector for livelihood and subsistence, primarily concentrated on pelagic fish species in the genus Sardinella.
-The sardinella stock, however, has been dwindling for over a decade due to overfishing and habitat destruction.
-Management strategies based on effort control and gear restrictions have failed in the past; alternative management solutions may be ecologically viable in this context, but there has been little research to test such strategies.
-Data-driven and ecosystem-based solutions are needed to prevent empty nets for fishing communities in Ghana.
+Background: Marine fisheries provide approximately 80 % of the fish consumed in Ghana and over 2 million residents rely on the fisheries sector for livelihood and subsistence.
+The largest fishery targets pelagic sardine species (flat and round sardine).
+The sardine stock, however, has been dwindling for over a decade due to overfishing and habitat destruction and a great proportion of immature sardines have been recorded in recent catches.
+Management strategies based on effort control and gear restrictions have failed in the past and the national government wants something different; alternative management solutions may be ecologically viable in this context, but there has been little research to test such strategies.
+Data-driven solutions are needed to prevent empty nets for fishing communities in Ghana.